no382001/template_scheme/README.md

  - [x] implement a tokenizer from string to types in compile time
  - [x] implement `define`
  - [x] plug them together
+### [ ] language components for atleast a Scheme implementation of Newtons method
+ (this could be considered a complex program)
+ - [ ] fix bugs and move forward

 ## Table of Contents
 - the evaluator